-When I wrote this post over two years ago, I knew from my own research that there weren’t a lot of comprehensive resources on the topic of painting oak kitchen cabinets.
-So I set out to create one!
-It wasn’t complete, and frankly I feel like it’s too much information for one single blog post.
-This post now provides a summary for the project, as a companion to the Free Ebook.
+When I wrote this post over two years ago, I knew from my own research that there weren’t a lot of comprehensive resources on the topic of how to paint oak cabinets and hide the grain.
+There weren’t even many on how to paint kitchen cabinets in general!
+So I set out to create one.
+It wasn’t complete, and frankly, I feel like it’s too much information for one single blog post.
+This post now provides a summary of the project, as a companion to the Free Ebook.
 I’ve divided it up into a few pages to make it a bit more digestible.
-If you are looking for reasoning, as well as an in-depth explanation at what did and didn’t work, make sure you check out the ebook.
+If you are looking for reasoning, as well as an in-depth explanation of what did and didn’t work, make sure you check out the ebook.
 The following post will provide you will all of the materials for quick reference, as well as a summary of the steps.

-Disclosure: We received the HomeRight Finish Max Pro mentioned herein for free.
-However, we were not paid by any of the other companies/brands in this post to use their products.
-Some of the links included are Amazon affiliate links, meaning we get a small percentage if you choose to purchase the items through Amazon.
-This helps keep the blog running and the projects coming- for which we are ever-so-grateful!! :) We chose and recommended the products we felt were best through research and trial-and-error.
-This was the best process for us, but that does not mean we can guarantee you will be achieve the very same results, or that you will be happy with your results.
+Notes: We chose and recommended the products we felt were best through research and trial-and-error.
+This was the best process for us, but that does not mean we can guarantee you will be able to achieve the very same results, or that you will be happy with your results.
 We did many test and practice runs before we attempted the main project.
-We are experienced at painting, although we have never done this particular project.
-We do not consider it a beginner’s project.
+My husband and I are experienced at painting, although we have never done this particular project.
+In our opinion, it’s not a beginner’s project.
 If you are just starting out at DIY, we recommend that you speak to an experienced professional about painting your cabinets.
 As with all projects, we recommend that you always use proper safety equipment and proper ventilation for paint projects.
-You can read more about our policies here.

 OTHER KITCHEN POSTS: